 Gucci Marketing Strategy – Segmentation, Targeting, Positioning

 It uses a combination of demographic as well as psychological segmentation strategies to identify different segmentation variables.
-This allows the brand to offer products that are far ahead of their time in the fashion world.
+This allows the brand to offer products that are far ahead of its time in the fashion world.

 It targets very specific segments of customers so it employs a selective targeting strategy.